jorgebucaran/fisher/README.md

 ## Uninstalling

-You want to know how to remove this package manager and everything you've installed with it.
-No problem.
-This command will delete all packages, cache, configuration, and related files.
+This command also uninstalls all your packages and removes your fishfile.

 ```console
 fisher self-uninstall